Junction of the Potomac and Shenandoah Rivers

 SCENE: The arsenal which was captured by John Brown and his abolitionist followers during his raid on Harper’s Ferry is visible in the foreground.
 This arsenal was a popular subject among nineteenth-century landscape painters working in western Virginia and Maryland.

-DESCRIPTION: Watercolor on paper, “Junction of the Potomac and Shenandoah, Virginia,” landscape scene of rivers meeting with hills on both sides, one river being further away in the distance.
+DESCRIPTION: Watercolor, ink and pencil on paper, “Junction of the Potomac and Shenandoah, Virginia,” landscape scene of rivers meeting with hills on both sides, one river being further away in the distance.
 Clouds sit in the blue sky.
-Long, rectangular buildings (one of which is the arsenal) sit below the hills and in front of the river, and houses are visible to the left.
-A ferry boat is sailing in the middle of the river to the left, and another ferry boat sails below the rectangular buildings from the right.
-Each carries human and animal figures.
+Long, rectangular buildings sit below the hills and in front of the river, and houses are visible to the left.
+A boat (the ferry?) is sailing in the middle of the river to the left, and another ferry boat sails below the rectangular buildings from the right.
+Upon the boats are human figures and pencil sketched objects.
 Other human figures are on both sides of the river banks.
-Smaller boats appear in this painting in the background.
-There are also two canons present in front of the arsenal building.
+The watercolor upon this paper has run so that it is now outside of the actual picture’s boundary.